doscode-kr/gps-to-point/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 4-1: Build the project for production.
+npm run build
 ```

 ## What technologies are used for this project?